Pensions run on data, and it's vital to make sure that data is robust enough to trust with people's futures.

 Secure Digital Communication and Monthly "Pulse" Checks

-Sam outlines a model where biometric verification is followed by monthly secure email “pulse” checks before each payroll run.
+One workable model uses biometric verification first, followed by monthly secure email "pulse" checks before each payroll run.

 Members confirm they are present and able to access their funds.
 Missed checks provide schemes with a clear audit trail for investigation.